onekidneyy/KidneyyFlipper/README.md

 ## Overview Of The Open Source Apps

-* Skeleton App [Skeleton]
+* Skeleton App

-Skeleton a base setup to create apps from the flipper that has three menus a Config, Play, and About.
+Skeleton folder holds a base setup to create apps from the flipper that has three menus a Config, Play, and About.

 ## Overview Of The Scripts

-* Hello World [HelloWorld.js]
+* Hello World
+* Random Number 1-100
+* Temperature Converter (WIP)